-Billy Idol was a member of the 70’s punk group Generation X and Rebel Yell was his second solo single release, in 1984, but failed to make it into the top 60.
-A year and a half later, after the huge it afforded him by White Wedding, Rebel Yell was released in the w/e 14th September 1985 and very quickly matched its predecessor’s high mark of number 6 in the UK Singles Chart – I bought my copy on 18th October 1985.
+Rebel Yell was his second solo single.
+Originally released in 1984, it had failed to make it into the top 60.
+A year and a half later, after the huge it afforded him by White Wedding, Rebel Yell was released again in the w/e 14th September 1985 and very quickly matched its predecessor’s high mark of number 6 in the UK Singles Chart – I bought my copy on 18th October 1985.
 In total it spent 12 weeks in the chart.

 Co-written with Steve Stevens, Rebel Yell is actually written for a Kentucky whiskey distilled in Louisville.
 The single was taken from the album of the same name and was backed in the UK with a live recording of (Do Not) Stand In The Shadows.
 It’s just a great rock and roll blast from start to finish, and knowing that it was Jagger and Richards who in part inspired the writing of the song, I cannot escape the fact that it nods to their song Brown Sugar.